austince/flink-ci-flink/docs/ops/deployment/kubernetes.md

 ## Flink Docker image

-Before deploying the Flink kubernetes components, check [the Flink docker image documentation](docker.html), [its tags](docker.html#image-tags), [how to customize the Flink docker image](docker.html#customize-flink-image) and [enable plugins](docker.html#using-plugins) to use the image in the kubernetes definition files.
+Before deploying the Flink Kubernetes components, please read [the Flink Docker image documentation](docker.html), [its tags](docker.html#image-tags), [how to customize the Flink docker image](docker.html#customize-flink-image) and [enable plugins](docker.html#using-plugins) to use the image in the kubernetes definition files.